janutomo/frePPLe/contrib/vc/README.txt

 use these workspaces and some notes specific to the use of this compiler.

 Note:
-Using Visual Studio 2010 will NOT work: Python and its extension modules are all compiled with Visual C++ 2008, and the frePPle-Python requires you to use the same compiler and CRTs.
+Using other Visual Studio versions will NOT work: Python and its extension modules are all compiled with Visual C++ 2010, and we need to use the same compiler and CRTs.
 Failure to use the same CRT causes trouble.

 Note:
 Only 32-bit builds are currently supported on Windows.
 FrePPLe compiles and works fine in 64-bit environments, but there is no reason right now to support both on Windows.

 PREREQUISITES
 -------------

-1. Install Visual Studio 2008 (aka vc9)
+1. Install Visual Studio 2010 SP1 (aka vc10)
-2. Install xerces-c 3.*
+2. Install xerces-c 3.1.1*
-   Installing the 32-bit pre-compiled binaries for vc9 are easiest.
+   Installing the 32-bit pre-compiled binaries for vc10 are easiest.
-3. Install Python 2.7.*
+3. Install Python 3.4.*

 BUILD INSTRUCTIONS FROM THE COMMAND LINE